MLM (Martin Marietta): Infrastructure Tailwinds vs Downstream Margin Risk

 Executive Summary / Key Takeaways (TL;DR)

-Business Model & Revenue Segments: Aggregates First
+Business Model & Revenue Segments: The Aggregates-Focused SOAR Transformation

 Revenue & EPS Growth